dbernhard-0x7CD/simple-reaction-daemon/README.md

 **depends**: IP of another target.
 If the ping to depends is not successful, then this target won't get checked and no actions performed.

+* Can also be `%gw` to ping the gateway
+* **Note**: this is currently only set at startup.
+So changes of the gateway are not yet supported

 <br />

 ## srd.conf